novuhq/novu/docs/docs/platform/subscribers.md

 ## Updating subscriber credentials

-Channel specific credentials of subscriber can be added or updated using `setCredentials` method.
-Novu support credentials for `push` (deviceTokens) and `chat` (webhookUrl) channels.
+Channel-specific credentials of subscribers can be added or updated using the `setCredentials` method.
+Novu supports credentials for `push` (deviceTokens) and `chat` (webhookUrl) channels.

 ```typescript
 import { Novu, ChatProviderIdEnum } from '@novu/node';